 Note: The wings spots below are listed in no specific order (this is not a ranking).

 Charlotte wing lovers know d.d.
 Peckers.
 It’s widely considered the city’s No. 1 wing spot.
 Inside, you’ll find a dark bar-type vibe — but don’t be mistaken, the employees and the wings are fantastic.

 Must-try flavors: Hot and honey hot

 Background: Owner Justin Holland bought d.d.
 Peckers in 2004 and has been running it ever since.
 He told Axios Charlotte that their secret to success is that they’ve had the same core staff for more than a decade.

 Ty Noble owns this no-frills strip mall restaurant in east Charlotte.
 Known as the “Home of Henny Wings,” Ty’s has been open since 2014.
 In that time, he’s seen high-profile visitors like the former Panthers quarterback Cam Newton and Fantasia Barrino of American Idol fame.

-Location: East Charlotte in the East Town Market shopping center – 5708 N. Sharon Amity Rd.
+Location: East Charlotte in the East Town Market shopping center – 5708 N. Sharon Amity Road.

 Flavor options: Seven.
 Hennessy BBQ, teriyaki, Jamaican jerk, mild, fireball hot, lemon pepper and fried.

 Moosehead is the epitome of a neighborhood watering hole — a casual, old Pizza Hut atmosphere with heavy drinks and excellent bar food.

-Flavor options: 11.
+Flavor options: 13.
 Feeling crazy?
-Do Moosehead’s PB&J Wings — Thai spices, peanut butter, and apple jelly; or try Hemo-Goblin wings with blood orange and ghost pepper.
+Do Moosehead’s PB&J Wings — Thai spices, peanut butter and apple jelly; or try Hemo-Goblin wings with blood orange and ghost pepper.

-With nine locations and more than 35 wing flavors, Chex has been a go-to wing spot for the Charlotte area since 2014.
+With 11 locations and over 35 wing flavors, Chex has been a go-to wing spot for the Charlotte area since 2014.

-Locations: Freedom Drive, South Tryon, Pineville, The Plaza, Davis Lake, University, Gastonia, Mount Holly and Sardis Road
+Locations: Freedom Drive, South Tryon (Uptown), Pineville, The Plaza, Davis Lake, University, Gastonia, Mount Holly, Sardis Road, Tyvola and Indian Land

 Must-try flavors: Strawberry hot and Hawaiian blaze.

 This Dilworth hangout may have the closest thing to real Buffalo wings you can find in Charlotte.

-Sauce options: Eight.
-Buffalo-style (medium or hot), Gold Rush (tangy-sweet BBQ), Jerkiyaki (jerk & teriyaki), Stinger (sweet-heat), blackened (cajun rub & charred), garlic-parm (dry rub – mild), Bang Bang (creamy sweet chili) and Willie’s southern fried.
+Sauce options: 12.
+Buffalo medium, buffalo hot, gold rush (tangy-sweet BBQ), jerkiyaki (jerk & teriyaki), blackened (cajun rub & charred), garlic-parm (dry rub – mild), lemon pepper, habanero honey, Alabama White, sweet Thai chili, ‘Bowski and smokey BBQ.